 The Water Efficient Maize for Africa project (WEMA) is a public/private partnership, led by the Kenyan-based African Agricultural Technology Foundation (AATF) and funded by the Bill and Melinda Gates Foundation, Howard G. Buffett Foundation, and USAID.

-It was created with a goal to enhance food security in Sub-Saharan Africa through developing and deploying drought-tolerant maize royalty-free to the smallholder farmers.
+It was created with a goal to enhance food security in Sub-Saharan Africa through developing and deploying water-efficient maize royalty-free to the smallholder farmers.
 Insect-protection is complementary to the efforts of developing more drought-tolerant maize varieties and will also be available royalty-free.
 This increased yield stability has the potential to help reduce hunger and improve the livelihood of millions of Africans.

 Map: Countries participating in WEMA